ebuckler/handbook/docs/03-policies/vacation-and-time-off.md

 - Please manage your schedule and take the time you need.
 Please give us some notice where possible and connect with us to discuss making sure our partners are aware of time off (as needed).

 ## Terms upon employee departure
-- ONLY unused vacation time will be paid out upon departure.
+- ONLY unused, accrued vacation time will be paid out upon departure.
 - Any unused floating holiday and sick time will be considered forfeit.

 **Whenever possible please give at least 2 weeks advance notice of planned time off, this will help us on project resourcing.**